Sara Braverman

 Sara Braverman (שרה ברברמן; 1918 - 10 February 2013) was a member of the Jewish Parachutists of Mandate Palestine.
 She was one of the first female fighters to serve in the Palmach and a founding member of the IDF Women's Corps.

 Biography

-Sara (Surika) Braverman was born in Botoșani, Romania to a Zionist family.
-As a 9 years old girl, she joined Hashomer Hatzair and immigrated to Palestine in 1938 and started Agricultural training.
+Sara (Surika) Braverman was born in Botoșani, Romania to a Jewish family.
+As a 9 years old girl, she joined Hashomer Hatzair and immigrated to Mandatory Palestine in 1938 and started Agricultural training.
 She was a member of Kibbutz Shamir.